jlink/property-based-testing-in-kotlin/docs/README.md

 Another strong side of Kotlin is its support for [asynchronous, non-blocking code and co-routines](https://kotlinlang.org/docs/coroutines-overview.html).
-In order to test suspending functions or coroutines the Kotlin module offers two options:
+In order to test suspending functions or coroutines the jqwik's Kotlin module offers two options:

 - Use the global function `runBlockingProperty(..)`.